 5kg of bar soap costs almost nothing and allows you to maintain complete hygiene for 1 year.

-Prefer this format to liquid soaps that are difficult to store, leak and are consumed more quickly.
+Prefer this format to liquid soaps that are difficult to store, leak, and finish faster.

 I have 5kg of this brand in stock.

 Baking soda is a natural and healthy product that allows you to make yourself many products that can quickly run out, such as washing powder, disinfectant mouthwashes, all kinds of deodorants and cleaning products (many practical DIY tutorials to learn how to make them are available on the internet).

 It is also a very good dietary supplement, especially when physical effort is involved.